Melanoma in People of Color

 - Under toenails and fingernails (especially the large toenail and thumbnail).

 - By the time many African-Americans are diagnosed, melanoma has often spread to other parts of the body.
-A recent Washington Cancer Institute research study of 649 people with melanoma showed that 32% of African- American patients were diagnosed with Stage III or Stage IV melanoma, while only 13% of Caucasian patients were similarly diagnosed.
+A recent Washington Cancer Institute research study of 649 people with melanoma showed that 32% of African-American patients were diagnosed with Stage III or Stage IV melanoma, while only 13% of White patients were similarly diagnosed.

-- One factor that may prevent African-Americans from seeking early treatment is that they usually develop melanoma in areas that are different from Caucasians.
-A recent study showed that, while 90% of Caucasian patients develop melanoma on skin that is regularly sun-exposed, only 33% of African-American patients developed it in sun-exposed areas.
+- One factor that may prevent African-Americans from seeking early treatment is that they usually develop melanoma in areas that are different from Whites.
+A recent study showed that while 90% of White patients develop melanoma on skin that is regularly sun-exposed, only 33% of African-American patients developed it in sun-exposed areas.

-Studies have shown that once African-Americans are diagnosed with melanoma, their long-term survival is significantly lower than that of Caucasians.
+Studies have shown that once African-Americans are diagnosed with melanoma, their long-term survival is significantly lower than that of Whites.